 With the usernames we collected during information gathering we can get started (or just try

 admin).
 Take a look at the login form

 /wp-login.php, notice how failed logins confirm the username when an incorrect password is entered.
-This is very helpful to an attacker.... it is also makes things more user friendly for the end user who has forgotten his username and password.
+This is very helpful to an attacker.... it also makes things more user friendly for the end user who has forgotten their username and password.
 This "feature" has been debated and it has been decided to keep this response within the WordPress code.